Gottlob Frege: Work as a logician

 Though his education and early mathematical work focused primarily on geometry, Frege's work soon turned to logic.
-His "Begriffsschrift, eine der arithmetischen nachgebildete Formelsprache des reinen Denkens" (1879) marked a turning point in the history of logic.
+His 1879 book "Begriffsschrift, eine der arithmetischen nachgebildete Formelsprache des reinen Denkens" marked a turning point in the history of logic.
 The Begriffsschrift broke new ground, including a rigorous treatment of the ideas of functions and variables.
 Frege's goal was to show that mathematics grows out of logic, and in so doing, he devised techniques that separated him from the Aristotelian syllogistic but took him rather close to Stoic propositional logic.